polterguy/polterguy.github.io/tutorials/lambda/index.md

-yourself at the point where you're creating dozens of if statements, loops, math operations, etc - It's probably smarter to implement these parts of your app in C#, due to Hyperlambda's sometimes cumbersome syntax to express complex branching and such.
+yourself at the point where you're creating dozens of if statements, loops, math operations, etc - It's probably smarter to implement these parts of your app in C#, due to Hyperlambda's sometimes cumbersome syntax to express complex branching and logic.

 Also realize that Hyperlambda is _not_ as fast as C#.
 Every slot invocation carries some overhead.
-Hence, you should not use it for extremely CPU intensive operations, such as polygon rendering, cryptography, etc - But rather create low level C# methods, where you put your CPU intensive code, and then _"orchestrate"_ these methods using Hyperlambda.
+Hence, you should not use it for extremely CPU intensive operations, such as polygon rendering, cryptography, etc - But rather create low level C# methods, where you put your CPU intensive code, and then _"orchestrate"_ these methods together using Hyperlambda.

+However, the beauty of Hyperlambda, is that once you've created an intelligently architected slot, you can easily reuse this slot, in many parts of your logic - By assembling together your slot invocations using Hyperlambda, almost the same way you'd assemble something with LEGO in the real world.

 * [Documentation](/documentation)